Linaro/lava/doc/v2/pipeline-schema.rst

 *********************

-The Job Submission Schema exists to act as an initial filter on strings submitted over XMLRPC.
+The Job Submission Schema exists to act as an initial filter on strings submitted over XML-RPC.
 Only a simple, fast, check is made on YAML syntax and basic object structure.
 Once this test passes, the YAML is entered into the database and a JobID is returned to the submitter.